 • The use of abbreviations in the names of compounds should follow well-known rules (see list), in special cases, it is mandatory to provide a decipherment in the text of the article.

-• Symbols of physical constants, stereochemical symbols and prefixes that characterize the structural features or positions of the substituent in the molecule are written next to the formulas in Latin letters and are highlighted in italics (for example, d, J, k, c, m / z, o-, m-, p -, t-, cis-, trans-, de, ee, (R)-enantiomer).
+• Symbols of physical constants, stereochemical symbols and prefixes that characterize the structural features or positions of the substituent in the molecule should be written next to the formulas in Latin letters and highlighted in italics (for example, d, J, k, c, m / z, o-, m-, p -, t-, cis-, trans-, de, ee, (R)-enantiomer).

-• The dimensions of all physical quantities are expressed in the International SI System.
-In numbers, the whole part is separated from the fractional point.
+• The units used to describe measurements of quantities should be expressed as directed in the International System of Units (SI).
+In the numbers, the whole part should be separated from the fractional by point.

-• In molecular formulas, the elements are arranged according to the System of Abstract Abstracts: C, H and then in the Latin alphabet.
+• In molecular formulas, the elements are arranged according to the System of Chemical Abstracts: C, H and then follow the Latin alphabetic sequence.

-• If specific organisms (animals, plants, microorganisms) were used in the research, during the first mention of them in the text of the article it is necessary to indicate the full species name of these organisms in Latin (italics) according to modern taxonomy, and in case of repeated mention of the genus letter, except when the generic names of different organisms begin with the same letter.
+• If specific organisms (animals, plants, microorganisms) were used in the research, during the first mention of them in the text of the article it is necessary to indicate the full species name of these organisms in Latin (italics) according to modern taxonomy.
+In case of repeated mention of the genus, a single letter should be used, except when the generic names of different organisms begin with the same letter.
 Then use abbreviations of several letters, such as Staph. aureus, Str. lactis.

 • When experimenting with laboratory animals, as well as biomaterials from donors or patients, all procedures must be performed in accordance with the bioethical standards of the country where the experiment is performed.